 - 1) Using this M1.2 some compounds (e.g. Glyphosate) in some commodities tend to give two sharp peaks.
 The corresponding ILIS typically behaves equally, so that quantification with any of the two peaks remains accurate - 2) AMPA and Fosetyl share the mass-transition (110/81).
 Chromatographic separation is thus needed (typically the case). - 3) Fosetyl and Fosetyl-D5 tend to degrade to Phosphonic acid both in solutions and in the LC-MS/MS via in-sorce fragmentation.
 A good chromatographic separation between the two is thus necessary (typically the case). - 4) When extracts containing high levels of Phosphoric acid (which is naturally contained at high concentrations in many samples) are injected the chromatographic separation of Phosphoric and Phosphonic acid is compromised.
 This often results in a suppression of the Phosphonic acid signal and in some cases even leads to false negative results.
 The most important qualifier mass-transition of Phosphonic acid (81/63) also occurs as a minor transition of Phosphoric acid, but as the latter is often present at much higher levels than Phosphonic acid its interference on this mass transition can still be significant, especially if these two elute in close vicinity.
 The chromatographic separation of Phosphoric and Phosphonic acid considerably improves following dilution of the extracts typically allowing proper detection, identification and quantification of Phosphonic acid next to high levels of phosphoric acid.
 It is thus beneficial to inject smaller volumes of sample extract (e.g. 1-2 μL) or to dilute QuPPe extracts 5-10-fold before injection.
-Fortunately both, Phosphoric and Phosphonic acid can be used for quantitation and to improve identification certainty.
-The elution time and peak shape of the Phosphonic acid ILIS can also be used to distinguish it from Phosphoric acid would simulate 0.1 mg/kg Phosphonic acid if this mass transition was used for quantification. - 5) Priming and reconditioning of column: before first use, after long storage (e.g. >2 weeks), after injection of 50-100 sample extracts for column A or 100-200 extracts for column B): - a.
-Flush column for 30 minutes with 100 mmol aqueous Borax solution (7,62 g di-sodium tetraborate decahydrate in 200 mL water) at 0.3 mL/min OR Flush for 1 hour with 30 mM NaOH (240 mg NaOH in 200 mL water) at 0.3 mL/min - b.
-Flush column for 30 minutes with Eluent A (water) at 0.3 mL/min - c.
+Fortunately both, Phosphoric and Phosphonic acid have at least 1 proper mass-transition (97/63 and 81/79 respectively), which in the case of Phosphonic acid can be used for quantitation and to improve identification certainty.
+The elution time and peak shape of the Phosphonic acid ILIS can also be used to distinguish it from Phosphoric acid and to avoid false positives.
+Using signals on the 81/63 mass trace it was calculated that 20 mg/kg Phosphoric acid would simulate 0.1 mg/kg Phosphonic acid if this mass transition was used for quantification. - 5) Priming and reconditioning of column: before first use, after long storage (e.g. >2 weeks), after injection of 50-100 sample extracts for column A or 100-200 extracts for column B): - a.
+Flush column for 30 minutes with 100 mmol aqueous Borax solution (7,62 g di-sodium tetraborate decahydrate in 200 mL Water) at 0.3 mL/min OR Flush for 1 hour with 30 mM NaOH (240 mg NaOH in 200 mL Water) at 0.3 mL/min - b.
+Flush column for 30 minutes with Eluent A (Water) at 0.3 mL/min - c.
 Run system 3-4 times with full gradient (inject standards in matrix)